LIVE MORE LIFE, BE MORE iIrish

 Fr Jim’s Garden

-Creating a Community Gardens to feed the neighborhood and supply the Food Bank at E. 18th and Superior.
+Creating a Community Garden to feed the neighborhood and supply the Food Bank at E. 18th and Superior.
 The amount of produce grown behind the houses he and Maggie called home, 2186 and 2182 E. 35th Street, is nothing short of staggering.
 The pair worked jointly with members of Trinity Cathedral Episcopalian Church; the garden still flourishes today, thanks to those parishioners.

 Fr.
 Jim often referred to the work as joyful and a prayer.
 Driving by the gardens, you would often see him hard at work, wearing a hat and plenty of sunscreen to protect his fair Irish skin from the sun.